AlgoMaster Logo

 Phase 4: Test (Minutes 35-45)

-Testing is not extra.
-It is part of the solution.
-It helps you catch mistakes, shows that you pay attention to details, and makes your overall approach feel much more complete.
+Testing is part of the solution, not an optional extra.
+It helps you catch mistakes, shows that you pay attention to detail, and makes the solution more complete.

 What to Test